PeimonBot/WebCraft/readme.md

 ## Features / Modules

 1. Asynchronous Runtime, Supporting Yielding and working with timeouts that are not thread based
-2. Basic networking API (Sockets, Server Sockets, async read & write) via I/O streams
+2. Basic networking API (TCP & UDP Sockets, async file read & write) via I/O streams.
-3. Web API and WebApplication wrapper (everything before was mostly console or cmdline based)
-4. Raw request/response handling with streams vs composable stream adaptor based handling (both are supported by nature)
-5. TLS support for server and client side

-Features 1 & 2 are supported in version 0.5.
-The features 3 & 4 will be available in v1.
-TLS may arrive in v2.

 ## Contributing to it